 One of the first things I discovered was that not only did scholars fail to agree about Giorgione attributions, but also they could not agree on the subject matter of most of his paintings.
 It was just as Hope had claimed in his lecture.
 Each interpretation had been challenged by subsequent interpretations.
 The field was open to new interpretations that would not need to be based on the erroneous guesses of the past but on a fresh look at the paintings through eyes that had not been trained in the prevailing orthodoxy.

 Since my interpretation of the Tempest as the “Rest on the Flight into Egypt,” I have been able to also identify the subjects of a number of other mysterious Renaissance paintings.
 These include Giorgione’s so-called “Three Ages of Man” (Pitti Palace) as “The Encounter of Jesus with the Rich Young Man”; Titian’s “Sacred and Profane Love” (Borghese Gallery) as “The Conversion of Mary Magdalen”; and Titian’s “Pastoral Concert” as his “Homage to the Recently Deceased Giorgione.”
-These papers can be found on my website.
+These papers can be found at academia.edu.

 Coincidentally, in 2005 I discovered that I had glaucoma.
 The young surgeon who examined me said that without surgery to relieve the pressure, I would be blind in three years.
 Fortunately, he is a genius and the surgery was successful.
 My vision is not the best but I can still see.